Windham Ski Resort

 + Big mountain skiing near to NYC

-– expensive (particularly in comparison with larger resorts in Vermont with better terrain and higher snowfall)
+– Expensive in comparison with larger Vermont resorts with better terrain and higher snowfall)